bakpakin/Fennel/tutorial.md

 ## Error handling

-Error handling in Lua has two forms.
+Errors in Lua have two forms they can take.
 Functions in Lua can return any number of values, and most functions which can fail will indicate failure by using two return values: `nil` followed by a failure message string.
 You can interact with this style of function in Fennel by destructuring with parens instead of square brackets:

 ```fennel
 (let [(f msg) (io.open "file" "rb")]